-Breast cancer is the most common cancer in the UK, so it’s important to know the signs.
+Breast cancer is one of the most common cancers in the UK, so it’s important to know the signs.
 All women are advised to check their breasts regularly to look for changes in shape and size, as well as looking for redness, dimpling or lumps forming on the skin.

 What to do: If you spot something unusual, you should contact your doctor immediately.
 The causes of breast cancer are not understood, but the disease is most common in women over 50.

 Ovarian cancer is most common in women over 50.
 Becoming aware of the warning signs yourself, can help with an early diagnosis.
 If you experience bloating, abdominal pain and have difficulty eating, then you should consult your doctor.